More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics

+We follow \citet{zou2016quantifying} to visualize our results for five cancer types in \Cref{fig:prediction_all}; namely, we plot the number of total predicted variants, averaged across folds, as a function of total data points (pilot plus follow-up).
+A vertical dashed line marks the pilot size; non-trivial predictions are to the right of this line.
+Shaded regions indicate one empirical standard deviation, measured across the folds. \Cref{fig:prediction_all} demonstrates that our predictor matches the true number of variants much more closely than the parametric Bayesian method and smoothed Good-Toulmin estimator.
+In this case without sequencing error, our method has roughly the same performance as the harmonic jackknife and linear programming.

+To more directly compare performance of the methods across all 33 cancer types, we calculate the error of each method across all types and all folds within each type; see \Cref{fig:prediction_same_conditions_boxplot}.
+More precisely, for each of the $33$ cancer types and for each of the $20$ folds we compute the trimmed absolute percentage prediction error incurred by the five methods at the largest possible extrapolation value.
+See \Cref{eq:loss_ape} in \Cref{sec:app_TCGA_msk}.
+In \Cref{fig:prediction_same_conditions_boxplot}, we summarize these $33*20 = 660$ error values for each method in a boxplot.
+Lower errors are better.
+We find that our Bayesian nonparametric methods performs similarly to the linear programming method and to the harmonic jackknife.
+Our method outperforms the smoothed Good-Toulmin estimator and the parametric Bayesian approach.
+In \Cref{sec:app_TCGA_msk}, we also follow \citet{chakraborty2019somatic} and run an experiment with an entirely separate pilot and follow-up study.
+In terms of comparison among estimators, these additional experiments lead to similar conclusions.

-In \Cref{sec:app-exp_additional} we run both the Bayesian parametric approach and our method on data simulated under the parametric Bayesian model used by \citet{ionita2009estimating}.
-We also run both methods on data simulated under the 3-parameter beta process model we propose above; see \Cref{sec:app-exp_additional_bnp}.
-We find that the approach of \citet{ionita2009estimating} provides excellent predictions when the data is generated under their assumed model -- but deteriorates in performance under the simulated 3-parameter beta process data, as for real data.
-Therefore, we believe the parametric Bayesian method suffers on real data due to the assumed \citet{ionita2009estimating} model being ill adapted for real-life power laws.
+We performed additional experiments to better understand how our method compares to existing methods.
+In \Cref{sec:app-exp_additional_bnp} we run both the Bayesian parametric approach and our method on data simulated (a) under the parametric Bayesian model used by \citet{ionita2009estimating} and (b) under our own 3-parameter beta process model.
+We find that the approach of \citet{ionita2009estimating} works well with data simulated from their model but poorly with the three-parameter beta process data.
+Our results suggest that the parametric Bayesian method \citep{ionita2009estimating} struggles with data exhibiting power laws, which we expect in real life.